 Child Custody and Changing Child Custody Order

 During a separation or divorce, children are generally the biggest concern for parents.
-When it comes to child custody, Canadian courts focus on one main thing: the best interests of the children, with reference to the condition, means, and needs of each particular child.
+The Canadian government’s best interests in child custody cases are judged on the condition, means, and needs of children.
 This takes into account their age, capacity, needs, and maturity.

 - For existing court orders and agreements, you can continue to rely on your existing court order after the new law comes into force.
 Changes in the law are not a reason for a change to your existing order.